 Locate the unit near a large capacity drain for water vessel drain-down during shutdown or repair.
-Condenser and evaporator water pipes are provided with drain connections.
+Condensers and evaporators are provided with drain connections.
 Refer to "Water Piping."
 All local and national codes apply.

 Access Restrictions

 Refer to the unit submittals for specific dimensional information (documents supplied in document package coming with unit).